-To help present students' personal viewpoint in

-speech and writing in a clear and coherent

-manner

-To stimulate self-education learning

-strategies

-To promote teamwork

-2. The content of the course:

-Semester I:

-Basics of criminal law

-Punishment - key terms

-White-collar crime: insider dealing,

-regulatory oversight

-Identity theft

-Real property law and real property

-investment law - instruments and parties

-Purchasing property and tenancy agreements

-agreements

-ConveyancingBusiness correspondence: letters and

-emails of enquiry and replies, letter of

-advice, follow-up emails

-Semester II:

-Basics of contract law

-Main topic areas Conditions and warranties

-Remedies for breach of contract

-Contract clause

-Conditions and warranties

-Litigation and arbitration - key terms

-and phrases

-How to avoid litigation

-Cost of litigation

-Business correspondence: emails of

-advice, letter of invitation, letter before

-action and replyBusiness skills - negotiations: hints on

-negotiation techniques, sample

-negotiations, language of negotiations,

-case study of contract for sale

-Semester I:

-Adjectives and adverbs - prefixes, present

-and perfect participles, comparatives and

-superlatives, order, comparisons

-Lexical and grammatical structures Passive voice, passive to active, causative structures with baye and get.

-structures with have and get

-Prepositions in the legal context

-Semester II:
+2. The content of the course: To help present students' personal viewpoint is speech and writing in a clear and coherent manner To stimulate self-education learning strategies To promote teamwork Main topic areas Semester I: Basics of criminal law Punishment - key terms White-collar crime: insider dealing, regulatory oversight Identity theft Real property law and real property investment law - instruments and parties Purchasing property and tenancy agreements Conveyancing Business correspondence: letters and emails of enquiry and replies, letter of advice, follow-up emails Semester II: Basics of contract law Conditions and warranties Remedies for breach of contract Contract clause Conditions and warranties Itigation, mediation and arbitration - key terms and phrases How to avoid litigation Cost of litigation Business correspondence: emails of advice, letter of invitation, letter of complaint and apology Business skills - negotiations: hints on negotiation techniques, sample negotiations, language of negotiations, case study of contract for sale Lexical and grammatical structures Adjectives and adverbs - prefixes, present and perfect participles, comparatives and superlatives, order, comparisons Passive voice, passive to active, causative structures with have and get Prepositions in the legal context Semester II:

-Subjunctive after demand, recommend, it is essential/vital etc., Wishes and unreal past Language of clarification and explanation Prepositions in the legal context Language of negotiations Language functions/ability to communicate Talking about possibility Distinguishing between formal and informal styles Giving advice and expressing obligation Talking about cause and effect Giving short presentations on a legal issue Negotiating Academic component Reading for understanding and synthesising information from texts Synthesising information from spoken sources Writing letters, emails Active participation in typical academic settings: discussions, negotiations.
+Subjunctive after demand, recommend, it is essential/vital etc., Unreal past and past modals Language of clarification and explanation Prepositions in the legal context Language of negotiations Language functions/ability to communicate Talking about possibility Distinguishing between formal and informal styles Giving advice and expressing obligation Talking about cause and effect Giving short presentations on a legal issue Negotiating Academic component Reading for understanding and synthesising information from texts Synthesising information from spoken sources Writing letters, emails Active participation in typical academic settings: discussions, negotiations.
 Finding, selecting and presenting information Developing autonomy in learning